moneta-money-bank/Moneta_Gateway_JAVA_SDK/README.md

 # Moneta-Gateway-JAVA-SDK
-This  library provides integration access to the Moneta Gateway.
+This  library provides integration access to the Turnkey Evopayments Api.

 ## Quick Start

-Moneta Gateway Java SDK is a small library/sample of Java code that you can use to quickly integrate with the Payments system and submit transactions, check their status and more.
+Moneta Java SDK is a small library/sample of Java code that you can use to quickly integrate with the Moneta system and submit transactions, check their status and more.

 ## Before you Begin

-Before using the Moneta Gateway Java SDK you should be familiar with the contents of the [API Specification for Merchants](docs/API-Specification.pdf) document as it describes all fields and their meaning within a given payment transaction.
+Before using the Moneta Java SDK you should be familiar with the contents of the [API Specification for Merchants](docs/API-Specification.pdf) document as it describes all fields and their meaning within a given payment transaction.

 ## Setup your Project

-Moneta Gateway Java SDK is delivered as Maven project.
+Moneta Java SDK is delivered as Maven project.
 The possible profiles:
 * "batch" creates a fat JAR (for command line usage)
 * "webapp" creates a deployable WAR file (sample servlets)